yudenisov/Exponenta/Docs/DRAFT/WINDOWS/README-MAIN-SOUКCE.txt

 - The installed wget package from Chocolatey.

-The Exponenta program sets them at once after the installation.
+The Exponenta program sets up them at once after the installation.

+These packets enter at  Admin Pack, and will be set up anyway, even without installation of fighting modules of "malware".
+This module is established and removed optionally.
+The Admin Pack installation for simplification of the administrator work without fighting module is possible, at the same time it will not be required to edit  configuration files practically.

+All plug-ins to a stayler of Exponenta (full-functional Admin Packs) are downloaded and established in the c:\pub1\Distrib\plugins slave computer directory.
+Their installation from this folder can be made in the automatic mode or manually, by the administrator of the slave computer.
+Just in case the c:\pub1 folder should have attribute "hidden" for all users.

 INSTALLATION OF THE SOFTWARE